House music means

-to enjoy putting out grooves to move dancefloors.
-All I needed was a love for music and a desire to be creative.
+musician to enjoy putting out grooves to move dancefloors.
+All I needed was a love for music and a desire to

+be creative.
 I always wrote poems and heard patterns of beats in my brain and had no way to get it "out".
-House to me means just that "HOUSE"
+House to me means

-did a song called "Boogie Man" and got an awesome reaction, I even had to play it twice (what a rush that was!!!! to have
+Halloween party.
+I did a song called "Boogie Man" and got an awesome reaction, I even had to play it twice (what a rush that

-people listen to my stuff and like it!!!).
-I was that close to actually putting that song on wax when I let that chance slip
+was!!!! to have people listen to my stuff and like it!!!).
+I was that close to actually putting that song on wax when I let

 last few decades and shutter when I imagine my life without it.
 I feel blessed to have experience the works of artists